The Charge of the Gauchos

-The Charge of the Gauchos (Argentine title: Una nueva y gloriosa nación) is a 1928 American-Argentine silent historical film directed by Albert H. Kelley and starring Francis X. Bushman, Jacqueline Logan and Guido Trento.
+The Charge of the Gauchos (Argentine title: Una nueva y gloriosa nación) is a 1928 American-Argentine silent historical film directed by Albert H. Kelley and starring Francis X. Bushman, Jacqueline Logan, and Guido Trento.
 Bushman plays Manuel Belgrano, one of the leaders of the 1810 May Revolution.
 The film's Spanish title refers to a line from the Argentine national anthem.
 It was made as a patriotic endeavor designed to boost the small Argentine film industry, but with enough action and romance to appeal to international audiences particularly in the UK and the United States.
-The film is also titled The Beautiful Spy.
+The film was also released under the title The Beautiful Spy.

 Plot

 General Manuel Belgrano (Bushman) is leading a military campaign against Spanish rule.
 His sweetheart, Monica (Logan), the daughter of a Spanish loyalist, is acting as a spy and supplying information.
 Monica is captured and sentenced to be executed.
 Belgrano has to rally his supporters to free her.